-In 1854, Alexander Majors, who had become the managing partner of large freighting firm Russell, Majors, and Waddell, established offices in Westport and bought property.
+In 1854, Alexander Majors, who had become the managing partner of the large freighting firm Russell, Majors, and Waddell, established offices in Westport and bought the property.
 In 1856, he built a two-story home and freighting office at 8201 State Line Road.
 His farm ran alongside a dirt road known as State Line Road, the boundary between Kansas and Missouri.
 The strategic location enabled him to conduct business on leased property in the Kansas Territory, where he had huge corrals, grazing lands, oxen pens, barns, and wagon and blacksmith shops.
 Majors also operated a meat-packing plant.
 However, a few years later, his investment into the Pony Express in 1860 and its losses eventually killed his freighting and stagecoach operations.
 By 1865 Majors sold out what little remained and moved to Colorado, but when he died in 1900, his body was returned to Kansas City, where he was buried in the Union Cemetery.
-Today, his home has been fully restored, is on the National Register of Historic Places, and now serves as a museum.
+Today, his home has been fully restored, is on the National Register of Historic Places, and serves as a museum.
 The Alexander Majors House is one of only four surviving antebellum houses in Kansas City.

 In 1855, John Harris built a home on a high, lovely five-acre tract on the ridge east of town.
 The two-story, all-brick, Greek revival house quickly became known as the “Mansion House.”
 The bricks and the millwork for the mansion were made on the premises.
 Colonel Harris’ mansion initially stood on five acres of land at the southwest corner of present-day Westport Road and Main Street, overlooking the Santa Fe, California, and Oregon Trails.